Shippable/admiral/README.md

 |___ Installation successfully completed !!!
 ```

-- Open the address and use the login token to visit admiral panel
+- Open this address in a web browser and use the login token to
+  continue the installation.